OemerErguen/django-back-end/README.md

 # django-project

-Django Project for my live server.
+A Django Project for my live server.